 There sure are!
 But it can be tricky because they may not always be labelled as vegan or they were not intended to be vegan, they just happen to be “accidentally” vegan.

-If you're looking for a vegan gluten-free version of the classic chocolate chip cookies you grew up with, then check out these vegan gluten-free chocolate chip cookies.
+If you're looking for a vegan gluten-free version of the classic chocolate chip cookie you grew up with, then check out these vegan gluten-free chocolate chip cookies.

 If You Make This Recipe...

-Let me know by leaving a rating below or by posting a picture on Instagram and tagging me.
+Let me know by leaving a rating below (tell me if you use oat flour or ap flour!) or by posting a picture on Instagram and tagging me.
 (I'm @delightfuladventures on Instagram!)

 If You Like This Recipe...

-...you make like these other vegan chocolate recipes:
+...you may like these other vegan chocolate recipes:

 Suggested Equipment: